umbraroze/PhotoFlow/README.md

 This PowerShell script will import images from SD card or Dropbox to a NAS, creating a backup archive.

-Requires exiv2 and 7-Zip executables.
+Requires exiv2, dnglab and 7-Zip executables.

 ## Geoscooper